pytorch/pytorch.github.io/_posts/2022-6-22-introducing-torchx-fbgemm-and-other-library-updates-in-pytorch-1-12.md

 ---
 layout: blog_detail
-title: "Introducing TorchX, FBGemm and other library updates in PyTorch 1.12"
+title: "New library updates in PyTorch 1.12"
 author: Team PyTorch
 featured-img: ''
 ---

-We are introducing the beta release of TorchRec and a number of improvements to the current PyTorch domain libraries, alongside the PyTorch 1.12 release.
+We are bringing a number of improvements to the current PyTorch domain libraries, alongside the PyTorch 1.12 release.
 These updates demonstrate our focus on developing common and extensible APIs across all domains to make it easier for our community to build ecosystem projects on PyTorch.

 Summary:
-- **TorchVision** - Added 4 new model families and 14 new classification datasets such as CLEVR, GTSRB, FER2013.
+- **TorchVision** - Added multi-weight support API, new architectures, model variants, and pretrained weight.
 See the release notes [here](https://github.com/pytorch/vision/releases).
-- **TorchAudio** - Added Enformer- and RNN-T-based models and recipes to support the full development lifecycle of a streaming ASR model.
+- **TorchAudio** - Introduced beta features including a streaming API, a CTC beam search decoder, and new beamforming modules and methods.
 See the release notes [here](https://github.com/pytorch/audio/releases).
-- **TorchText** - Added beta support for RoBERTa and XLM-R models, byte-level BPE tokenizer, and text datasets backed by TorchData.
+- **TorchText** - Extended support for scriptable BERT tokenizer and added datasets for GLUE benchmark.
 See the release notes [here](https://github.com/pytorch/text/releases).
-- **TorchRec** a PyTorch domain library for Recommendation Systems, is available in beta.
-[View it on GitHub](https://github.com/pytorch/torchrec).
+- **TorchRec** EmbeddingModule benchmarks, examples for TwoTower Retrieval model and sequential embedding, and demonstrated integration with production components.
+See the release notes [here](https://github.com/pytorch/torchrec/releases).
 - **TorchX** - Launch PyTorch trainers developed on local workspaces onto five different types of schedulers.
 See the release notes [here](https://github.com/pytorch/torchx/blob/main/CHANGELOG.md?plain=1#L3).
 - **FBGemm** - Added and improved kernels for Recommendation Systems inference workloads, including table batched embedding bag, jagged tensor operations, and other special-case optimizations.